RimonaSophia/ultrasound-needle-detection/README.md

 * Compare with other detection models (e.g., SSD, Faster R-CNN)
 * Familiarize more with real **ultrasound imaging** to interpret edge cases and assess model robustness

----

-##  Project Highlights

-**Needle Detection in Ultrasound Images**
-Trained and evaluated a YOLOv11m object detection model on a labeled medical image dataset (Roboflow).
-Performed exploratory data analysis (EDA), data cleaning, and bounding box visualization.
-Tuned training hyperparameters in Google Colab and validated performance with visual inspection and evaluation metrics.